Even The Odds In Your Fight For Employee Rights

 Under the False Claims Act, employers are prohibited against retaliating against employees who file or report fraudulent activity.
 Employees are protected from adverse employer actions such as termination, transfer, demotion or harassment if they file a qui tam lawsuit.

-Reach Out To An Employment Law Attorney For Guidance
+Reach Out To An Attorney For Guidance

 If you are aware of billing fraud by your employer, it’s important to contact an experienced qui tam lawyer who can explain the law, the process and procedures for filing.
+We offer a free initial consultation to evaluate your whistleblower situation and advise you of your rights.

-Call 888-993-4611 or send an email.
 The firm represents employees with employment law matters throughout Palm Beach, Miami, Fort Lauderdale and throughout the state of Florida.